Hamza-Anver/hamza-anver.github.io/content/projects/sltdl24/mqttcomms.md

 author: " "
 title: "SLT / Industrial IoT firmware"
 date: "2024-08-01"
-description: "Industrial IoT firmware, focusing on configurable MQTT communications"
+description: "Configurable, MQTT focused firmware for an Industrial IoT board with LTE and WiFi communication"
 series: ["slt.dl"]
 aliases: ["mqtt-comms-24"]
 cover:
   image: images/nbiotboard.png
-  caption: "The board I tested firmware on"
+  caption: "IIoT prototype board"
 ---

-While at SLT I also worked on a firmware project for an Industrial IoT board.
-The board was a prototype with LTE communication provided by an SIMCOM A76XX module, and WiFi via the MCU - an ESP32.
-The firmware needed to be as easily configurable as possible for future users, whether they be internal SLT developers or external contractors building on top of the IIoT platform.
+At SLT, I developed firmware for an Industrial IoT board that used LTE and WiFi communication, focusing on seamless MQTT protocol switching and ensuring easy configuration for future developers and contractors.

 <!--more-->
----

-SLT had a prototype Industrial Internet of Things (IIoT) board with LTE communication provided by an SIMCOM A76XX module, and WiFi via the MCU - an ESP32.
-With these two communication methods there needed to be a way to have the primary communication protocol (MQTT) switch between whatever was optimal, and also handle updates via whatever connection mode is most optimal.
-With those criteria fulfilled the firmware also needed to be as easily configurable as possible for future users, whether they be internal SLT developers or external contractors building on top of the IIoT platform.
+The IIoT board was a prototype that used a SIMCOM A76XX module for LTE and an ESP32 for WiFi.
+The primary requirement was to allow the firmware to switch between these two communication methods based on availability, ensuring the MQTT protocol always used the optimal connection.
+Additionally, the firmware needed to handle over-the-air (OTA) updates via both communication modes.
+The system had to be easily configurable for future users, whether internal SLT developers or external contractors building on top of the platform.

-To this end I made a demonstration drop in place library to handle all of these factors.
+To address these needs, I created a demonstration library with four main components:
-There are 4 primary components to the library I built:

-1. configwebpage, provides an AP with a captive portal, and a Async Web Server with a page for device configuration and for viewing the status of the device
+1. **configwebpage**: This provides an Access Point (AP) with a captive portal and an asynchronous web server.
+Users can configure the device and view its status through a user-friendly web interface.
-2. confighelper, wraps around the Preferences.h library from Espressif for persistent configuration settings, it uses an ArduinoJSON document to store the configuration in RAM while being used,it also allows for factory resets
+2. **confighelper**: This component wraps around the Espressif Preferences.h library to manage persistent configuration settings.
+It uses an ArduinoJSON document to store settings in RAM during operation and includes options for factory reset.
-3. otahelper, wraps around the Update.h library from Espressif, handles checking a URL to a raw JSON file with details about an available OTA update
+3. **otahelper**: This wraps around Espressif's Update.h library and checks a URL for a raw JSON file that provides details about available OTA updates.
+It handles downloading and applying these updates.
-4. comms_handler, handles switching between LTE and WiFi for sending MQTT messages from the main.cpp file to an MQTT broker.
-Also instantiates the other components.
+4. **comms_handler**: This manages the switching between LTE and WiFi for sending MQTT messages.
+It ensures the main application can seamlessly switch between communication methods and integrates the other components.

-In addition to the library, there are three Python scripts to assist functionality.
+To complement the library, I developed three Python scripts to streamline functionality:
-  - preprocessor.py - a pre script to compress the webpage HTML file.
+  - **preprocessor.py**: This script compresses the webpage HTML file to optimize storage and performance.
-  - versioning.py - a pre script to create a header file with the appropriate semantic versioning definitions.
+  - **versioning.py**: This generates a header file containing semantic versioning details for the firmware.
-  - bincreate.py - a post script to move the firmware .bin file to an appropriate folder depending on the PlatformIO environment, and create a JSON file representing the semantic version of the firmware along with some other details.
+  - **bincreate.py**: This post-build script moves the firmware’s .bin file to the correct folder depending on the PlatformIO environment.
+It also creates a JSON file that tracks the firmware version and other relevant metadata.

 {{< image-with-caption src="images/iotfwui.png" caption="Web Interface of the firmware" >}}

-While the functionality of all of these components was successfully demonstrated, unfortunately I was unable to fully test integration during my time there.
+While the library's functionality was successfully demonstrated, full testing of the integration across all components could not be completed within my internship period.

 **[The GitHub repository for the project can be found here](https://github.com/Hamza-Anver/esp32-mqtt-handler-pio-0/)**